jason-nixon/codesys-3-5-style-guide/README.md

 | GCL | GCL_ |
 | GVCL | GVCL_ |

+## Parameter Naming

-On parameters, parameters should be named after their data type.
+Parameters should be named after their data type.
 For example, a boolean property would be name xThisProperty.

+## Global Variables and Constants

 On GVL, GCL, and GVCLs.
 For readability, it is recommended to combine revelants variables and constants into a single **G**lobal **V**ariable and **C**onstant **L**ist (GVCL) instead of seperating these into distinct **G**lobal **V**ariable **L**ist (GVL) and a **G**lobal **C**onstant **L**ist (GCL) files.